GoogleChrome/web.dev/src/site/content/en/fast/cookie-notice-best-practices/index.md

 ### Testing cookie notices with Lighthouse

-Setting cookies on a Lighthouse run can be used as a mechanism for getting a page into a particular state for testing by Lighthouse.
+Setting cookies on a Lighthouse run can serve as a mechanism for getting a page into a particular state for testing by Lighthouse.
 Lighthouse's cookie behavior varies slightly by context (DevTools, CLI, or PageSpeed Insights).